orthanc-mirrors/orthanc-book/Sphinx/source/plugins/webviewer.rst

 Up to release 2.5 of the Orthanc Web Viewer plugin, the plugin was shipping a decoder of DICOM images using the GDCM library.
 In May 2020, the support of GDCM has been :ref:`moved as a separate plugin
 <gdcm>`.
-As a consequence, releases up to 2.5 had two more advanced
+As a consequence, releases <= 2.5 had two more advanced
-options, that were removed starting with version 3.0:
+options, that were removed starting with version 2.6:

 * ``EnableGdcm`` specified whether `GDCM
   <https://sourceforge.net/projects/gdcm/>`__ should be used to decode